 Bluegrass Music Deep Dive "Bluegrass music developed in the 1940s as a distinct genre of American folk music.
 It draws influences from blues, celtic, jazz, country, and pop styles.
 The bluegrass band consists of 4-7 players who sing and accompany themselves on the banjo, fiddle, mandolin, guitar, bass (and sometimes dobro).
 Learn more about the music, sing some vocal harmony, and learn the basics of bluegrass jamming in this bluegrass music deep dive.
 Instruments available to try - bring an instrument if you can."

-Watch my April 2023 Leadership Bluegrass Presentation on the Topic
+Watch Austin Scelzo's April 2023 Leadership Bluegrass Presentation on bringing Bluegrass Music eduction to the school systems

 Annie Savage, Greg Cahill and members of the 2023 Leadership Bluegrass class will introduce a ready-to-use tool to connect schools and bluegrass music.
 This tool, a revision of the IBMA Foundation’s Bluegrass Music in the Schools pamphlet, gives every bluegrass clinician and artist an entree into schools and provides a complete resource for any school to plug into their existing music curriculum.